JosTorre/JosTorre.github.io/content/projects/quanTurm.md

 [Notes](#additional-notes) |
 [License](#license) |

-*Special thanks to Mattia V. for his feedback on my work.*
+*Special thanks to Jürgen Fuß and Mattia V. for their feedback on my work.*

 ### Intro